-Citation, DOI & article data
+Citation, DOI, disclosures and article data

-Cervical interlaminar epidural steroid injections (ILESIs) are used to inject steroids in the epidural space and around the exiting nerve roots and are one of the two main spinal epidural injections; the other cervical transforaminal epidural injections.
+Cervical interlaminar epidural steroid injections (ILESIs) are used to inject steroids in the epidural space and around the exiting nerve roots and are one of the two main spinal epidural injections; the other is cervical transforaminal epidural injections.

 Typically performed in patients with radicular arm pain who are wishing to avoid surgery and/ or may not be surgical candidates.

-- actively taking anti-coagulation
+actively taking anti-coagulation

-- anaphylaxis to contrast medium/ injectate
+anaphylaxis to contrast medium/ injectate

-- unable to remain still
+unable to remain still

-- recent previous steroid injection
+recent previous steroid injection